The Best Dropbox Alternatives: Seafile vs NextCloud vs Syncthing

 One great way to get incredible value out of your cloud server is by self-hosting your own Dropbox alternative for cloud storage and file-syncing.
 But with the number of open-source solutions out there, choosing the right one for you can be time-consuming so, in this article, we compare Seafile vs. NextCloud vs Syncthing.

 While there are a lot of alternatives to Dropbox out there, each of them generally fits a specific use case best.
 In this post, I’m going to compare three of the self-hosted Dropbox alternatives that you can install on your VPS or cloud server– let’s take a look at NextCloud vs Seafile vs Syncthing.

 Get THE BEST DEALS IN CLOUD HOSTING from Los Angeles!Grab a huge 32GB RAM & 320GB of SSD storage for just $109/year!

 All three of these Dropbox alternatives are open source or have an open source option.
 They all allow you to access, sync, and share data across various devices.
 And each provides services like Audio/Video/Text chat or calendar/contact/mail integration and much more.

 Let’s check out a few crucial features offered by NextCloud, Seafile, and Syncthing to which one is best suited for your needs.

 All of these file-syncing Dropbox alternatives have features to access, sync, and share data across various devices.
-On top of that, each of them provides services like audio/video/text chat, or calendar/contact/mail integration, and much more.
+On top of that, each of them provides services like audio/video/text chat, or the calendar/contact/mail integration, and much more.

 But before we dive deep into the features, it’s important to note that Syncthing is a lightweight peer-to-peer synchronization solution. that means that there’s no central third-party server holding a copy of all your data.
 Syncthing synchronizes files direction between all the machines which need access to those files.